sylviaokwu/data-engineering/README.md

 End-to-end data engineering project using **Airflow**, **Spark**, **dbt**, and **GCS/BigQuery** on Google Cloud Platform.
 Designed for easy reproducibility using GitHub Codespaces.

+This project builds a fully automated, containerised data pipeline for ingestingand transforming multi-asset financial market data — with a focus on crypto prices.
+It was built to solve a real problem: taking raw market data delivered daily via an external API, making it reliable, queryable, and ready for analysis .

+The pipeline handles the full journey from raw API ingestion through to structured BigQuery tables that dbt models build on.

 ## Architecture

 ```